davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 If the algorithm has just one decision point, we know it is not *Fault-Tolerant* because the node that runs the decision point can crash.
 However, it's possible the algorithm provides many *potential* decision points so that, if one potential decision point never executes due to a crash, other ones running on healthy nodes can potentially compenstate for the failure.

 However, due to the *Termination* guarantee, we know there is a finite supply of potential decision points.
-With this, we can use the following procedure to identify one situation where the algorithm exits without deciding due to just one node crash:
+Knowing this, we can use the following procedure to find at least one way the algorithm can exit without deciding, while only being asked to tolerate a single node crash:

 First, take the algorithm's set of potential decision points.
 If there are any superfluous ones that cannot decide anything because they are always redundant, remove them.
 We are left with the set of potential decision points that can actually make decisions.

 Next, find an execution of the algorithm which uses every potential decision point, not making a decision until the very last one.
-In other words, find an execution where no potential decision point is redundant: all but the last one run without making a final decision, and then the last one makes the decision.
+In other words, find a way the algorithm can play out where no potential decision point is redundant: all but the last one run without making a final decision, and then the last one makes the decision.
 We know such an execution of the algorithm exists, because none of the potential decision points is superfluous.

 ---

 TODO: why is the last sentence of the above paragraph true?

+Like you can do silly degenerate things like say if nodes 1 and 3 vote red, that counts as two extra votes for red.

 ---

 For this execution consider the case where every potential decision point except the last one executes.
 By construction, we know the algorithm has not decided yet.
 Now assume the node which runs the final potential decision point crashes.
 The system has not decided, and now there are no potential decision points remaining.
 The algorithm now has no choice but to terminate without deciding.
 Since the algorithm failed, but there was only one fault (one node crash), we conclude the algorithm was not fault-tolerant.

-None of this was specific to any one algorithm; our line of reasoning only stems from the fact that the algorithm provides the *Conflict-Resolution*, *Coherence*, *No-Decoherence* and *Termination* properties.
-Therefore, *any* algorithm that provides these properties is not *Fault-Tolerant*. &#8718;
+None of this was specific to any one algorithm; the procedure above works for any algorithm that provides *Conflict-Resolution*, *Coherence*, *No-Decoherence* and *Termination* properties, just by virtue of providing them.
+That means, *any* algorithm that provides these properties is not *Fault-Tolerant*. &#8718;

 That's the complete FLP result; but if you're like me, thinking abstract about all possible consensus algorithms simultaneously hurts your brain; it certainly hurts mine.
 So let's take a page out of [Eugenia Cheng's book](https://www.hachettebookgroup.com/titles/eugenia-cheng/beyond-infinity/9780465094820/?lens=basic-books), and recap the proof as a strategy game.
 Allow me to present . . .